-\cdot This product is a piece of power equipment
+· This product is a piece of power equipment.

-• Failure to follow safe operating practices can result in serious operator injury or even death HOW TO AVIOD THE HAZARD
+· Failure to follow safe operating practices can result in serious operator injury or even death.

-\cdot Keep all shields ,guards and safety devices (especially the grass discharge system)in place and in proper working condition.

-\cdot Stop machine and wait for all moving parts to stop ,remove spark plug wires or remove key before adjusting ,servicing,or performing maintenance.,

-\cdot If mower deck becomes clogged, stop machine and wait for all moving parts to stop.Remove spark plug wire or remove key before cleaning blockage.

-- \cdot Keep hands ,feet ,and clothing away from power driven parts , - · Keep others off mower.
+- · Keep all shields, guards and safety devices (especially the grass discharge system) in place and in proper working condition. - · Stop machine and wait for all moving parts to stop, remove spark plug wires or remove key before adjusting, servicing, or performing maintenance. - · If mower deck becomes clogged, stop machine and wait for all moving parts to stop.
+Remove spark plug wire or remove key before cleaning blockage. - · Keep hands, feet, and clothing away from power driven parts. - · Keep others off mower.

-A WARNING
+WARNING

-\cdot Gasoline is harmful or fatal if swallowed.Long-term exposure to vapors have been known to caused cancer in laboratory animals .
+\cdot Gasoline is harmful or fatal if swallowed.
+Long-term exposure of vapor causes cancer in laboratory animals.

-· Failure to use caution may cause serious injury or illness,
+· Failure to use caution may cause serious injury or illness.